 Widowhood stole more than just her husband…

-Mother and daughter must trek a journey of hurt and healing.
-And maybe love will find them along the way.
-At the Scent of Rain reminds us that though heartbreak may forever change us, we are forever in God’s redeeming hand.
+At the Scent of Water reminds us that though heartbreak may forever change us, we are forever in God’s redeeming hand.

 *Proposed title.
 Title may change after a publishing contract takes place.